gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 - the disk is still at bottleneck with 1 do a second choice to be implemented would be #2

 <8.3>

+## Day 9 - Sept 25, 2019

+### Operational Laws 6.4 in textbook
+- probability of exactly 1 visit = 50%
+- probability of exactly 2 visits = 25%
+- expected number of visits to CPU = 2
+- expected number of visits to device i = 20

+#### How to solve this question
+- list all quantities
+- write out laws
+- which of these things do we have 2/3 things of the equation

+<<ipad work

+### Simulation
+- for operational analysis there are drawbacks
+- all we can caculate is mean values
+- if there is a question like what is the probability that there are 3 jobs at particular node
+- cannot use op analysis for that
+- we can't even get throughput with OA, we can onyl get bounds
+- instead of equations for performance, we simulate system and get numbers from that

+#### Random Number Generation
+- 2 issues
+    1. how do computers generate random numbers
+    2. how does one generate a sample from given distribution
+- eg want to generate user think times

+#### Pseudo Random Number Generation
+- computers can't truly generate random numbers
+- Cloudflares's wall of lava lamps - uses iamges of lava lamps to generate a random number
+- produce sequence of pseudo random numbers
+    - something that appeears to be random but it's really
+- it passes statistical tests of randomness
+- many approaches for RNG
+- goal is to give one primitive approach
+- we don't have to know how to write a PRNG, but understand how they work

+##### Multiplicative Congruential Method
+- generate stream of pseudo random numbers
+- x<sub>0</sub> is the seed of rng alg
+- we recursively compute values x<sub>n</sub> by modding by m and multiplying by a
+- xn is an int between 0 and m-1
+- x<sub>n</sub>/m is a sample from uniform distribution U(0,1)
+- as soon as value repeats, whole sequence will repeat
+- m should be a large prime number (if it not we'll get repetitions over factors of m)
+- for 32-bit word with first bit being the sign, m = 2^31 - 1 and a = 7^5 work well
+- these values came from experimentation

+#### PRNG - assumptions
+- assume we have a good random number generator
+- all it can do is generate samples from U[0,1]
+- how do we make samples

+## Day ? - Sept 27, 2019\

+#### Generating Samples from a Given Distribution
+- how to generate coin flips from U[0,1]
+    - if it's less than 0.5 then heads, greater than then tails

+### DIscrete Case
+- to generae sample given distribution